-Coolant reservoir capacity (up to the maximum level mark): 0 25 L (0 26 US qt) (0 22 Imp qt)
+Coolant reservoir capacity (up to the maximum level mark):

+0.25 L (0.26 US qt) (0.22 Imp.qt)
-If coolant is not available, use

-distilled water or soft tap water

-instead.
-Do not use hard water

-or salt water since it is harmful

-If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the engine may not be sufficiently cooled and the cooling system will not be protected against frost and corrosion.
+- If coolant is not available, use distilled water or soft tap water instead.
+Do not use hard water or salt water since it is harmful to the engine. - If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the engine may not be sufficiently cooled and the cooling system will not be protected against frost and corrosion.

-If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced.
-The coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.
-Have a Yamaha dealer change the coolant.
+If water has been added to the the coolant will be reduced.

+coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of